Shahil98/GITS/Results.md

 We can also consider a Kruskal-Wallis non parametric test which does not assume the normality of the data.
 Using a Kruskal-Wallis non parametric test we get a p-value of 0.0034.
 So we have enough evidence at significance level 0.05 that the samples did not originate from the same distribution.

+The R code for these tests is listed here:

 # Conclusions
+- GITS reduces the time significantly over using GIT in performing workflows that we usually encounter as seen by performing a t-test and a Kruskal-Wallis non-parametric test.
-- Among the gits commands, gits sync is the most useful commands for gits.
+- Among the GITS commands used, GITS sync came out to be the most useful command.
 # Threats to validity
 The above conclusions are subject to the validity of the experiments that we conducted.
 Some of the threats to validity that we found are:
 - Insufficient data points, since we could only conduct experiment with 10 different participants.
 We think this would not have been sufficient to draw reliable and trusty conclusions.
 Next time, we can increase the size of data points helping us draw reliable conclusion.